Ultimate Pottery Glazing Tools & Supplies Guide

 Glaze Application Tools: Tongs, Brushes, Tape, etc.

-With your bisque ware and glaze ready, now you can begin the glaze application process.
-There are a number of techniques to use and several tools as well that can make your work easier while producing beautiful decorations.
+With your bisqueware and glaze ready, now you can begin the glaze application process.
+There are several techniques and tools that can make your work easier while producing beautiful decorations.

 For each technique, there are a number of tools you’ll need to use: